Contested United States presidential elections: 1800 presidential election

-1824 Jackson denounces "Corrupt Bargain"
+1824 presidential election

-In 1824 political parties were very weak, and the voters had the choice of four candidates: Andrew Jackson won had the most popular and electoral votes but lacked a majority.
-John Quincy Adams was second; William H. Crawford was third; and Henry Clay was fourth.
-According to the Constitution the House of Representatives had to choose among the top three.
-Henry Clay was now out of the running but as Speaker of the House he played a major role in the decision.
-He helped Adams win, and Adams rewarded him as Secretary of State.
-To a friend Clay explained that Jackson’s militarism threatened American democracy:As a friend of Liberty, and to the permanence of our institutions, I cannot consent…by contributing to the election of a military chieftain, to give the strongest guarantee that this republic will march in the fatal road which has conducted every other republic to ruin.
+In 1824, political parties were very weak, and the voters had the choice of four candidates: Andrew Jackson, John Quincy Adams, William H. Crawford, and Henry Clay.
+Jackson had won the popular and electoral vote, but not the majority.
+According to the Constitution, the House of Representatives had to vote among the top three.
+Henry Clay was now out of the running, but as Speaker of the House, he played a major role in the decision.
+He helped Adams win, and Adams rewarded him by appointing him as Secretary of State.
+To a friend, Clay explained that Jackson's militarism threatened American democracy:"As a friend of Liberty, and to the permanence of our institutions, I cannot consent…by contributing to the election of a military chieftain, to give the strongest guarantee that this republic will march in the fatal road which has conducted every other republic to ruin."

 Jackson was livid: "The Judas of the West has closed the contract and will receive the thirty pieces of silver.
 His end will be the same."
-Jackson cried foul—the election was stolen by a "corrupt bargain" between Adams and Clay.
-He crusaded against the devils and defeated Adams in 1828, using partisan rhetoric that Robert V. Remini says was, "almost totally devoid of truth."
+Jackson cried foul, believing the election was stolen by a "corrupt bargain" between Adams and Clay.
+He ran again and defeated Adams in 1828, using partisan rhetoric that Robert V. Remini says was, "almost totally devoid of truth."

-1876: The result is still disputed
+1876 presidential election

-In 1876 saw Republican Rutherford B. Hayes awarded the White House by a partisan special Congressional commission.
-The result remains among the most disputed ever.
+In 1876, Republican Rutherford B. Hayes was awarded the White House by a partisan special Congressional commission.
+The result remains among the most disputed to this day.
 Although it is not disputed that Democrat Samuel J. Tilden outpolled Hayes in the popular vote, there were wide allegations of electoral fraud, election violence, and other disfranchisement of predominantly Republican Black voters.
 After a first count of votes, Tilden had won 184 electoral votes to Hayes's 165, with 20 votes from four states unresolved.
 In Florida, Louisiana, and South Carolina, both parties reported their candidate to have won the state.
 In Oregon, one elector was replaced after being declared illegal for having been an "elected or appointed official."
 The question of who should have been awarded those 20 electoral votes remains in dispute among historians, with most suggesting the Republicans were guilty.